climatepolicyradar/website/src/routes/jobs/climate-justice-and-just-transition-policy-officer.md

 topics:
   - jobs
 date: 9 November 2023
-excerpt: We're looking for a Climate Justice and Just Transition Policy Officer!
+excerpt: We're looking for a Policy Officer focusing on Climate Justice to help us expand and deepen our work in the space.
 ---
 Full time - 4 day work week | £40k - £50k pa | London-Hybrid (unfortunately, cannot consider candidates outside of the UK)